jqwik-team/jqwik/docs/user-guide.md

 debugging and regression testing since it makes a property's falsification stick until the problem has been fixed.

-If you want to, you can change the default for a given property like this:
+If you want to, you can change this behaviour for a given property like this:

 ```java
 @Property(afterFailure = AfterFailureMode.RANDOM_SEED)